i2r-simmc/i2r-simmc-2020/README.md

 ## Data pre-processing
 - $ cd src
 - $ bash preprocess.sh
-	- We assume that the files of the `test-std` set are named e.g. fashion_test-std_dials.json.
-If not, line 69 of preprocess.sh and the <test_split_name> in the scripts below should be changed accordingly.

 ## Training
 - Train with the pre-processed data and save model files under the "model" folder